-25. An extension of the Exclusive Periods by 120 days is appropriate, in the best interests of the Debtor and it's stakeholders, and consistent with the intent and purpose of chapter 11 of the Bankruptcy Code.
-The requested extensions of the Exclusive Periods are necessary and appropriate to enable the Debtor to finalize negotiations with the United States to resolve the issues that lead to the Payment Suspension, and to pursue a chapter 11 plan framework that will maximize the value of the Debtor's estate for the benefit of all stakeholders.

-26. Accordingly, application of each of the factors courts consider when granting extensions to the facts of this Case demonstrates that ample cause exists to grant the extension of the Exclusive Periods requested herein.
+- 26. An extension of the Exclusive Periods by 120 days is appropriate, in the best interests of the Debtor and its stakeholders, and consistent with the intent and purpose of chapter 11 of the Bankruptcy Code.
+The requested extensions of the Exclusive Periods are necessary and appropriate to enable the Debtor to finalize negotiations with the United States to resolve the issues that led to the Payment Suspension, and to pursue a chapter 11 plan framework that will maximize the value of the Debtor's estate for the benefit of all stakeholders. - 27.
+Accordingly, application of each of the factors courts consider when granting extensions to the facts of this Case demonstrates that ample cause exists to grant the extension of the Exclusive Periods requested herein.

-(i) The Debtor's Case Is Complex.
+(i) The Debtor's Case is Complex.

-- 27. The Debtor's dispute with the United States requires the Debtor to resolve numerous complex regulatory and legal issues related to the Medicare program and the False Claims Act before it can finalize its chapter 11 plan efforts.
-Representatives of the Debtor and related entities have been meeting regularly virtually with attorneys representing the United States, and had an in-person meeting in Washington, D.C. with those same attorneys, with the goal of reaching a global settlement between the Debtor and related entities, and the United States. - 28.
+- 28. The Debtor's dispute with the United States requires the Debtor to address numerous complex regulatory and legal issues related to the Medicare program and the False Claims Act in the context of the Settlement.
+Representatives of the Debtor and related entities have been meeting regularly with attorneys representing the United States, and had an in-person meeting in Washington, D.C. with those same attorneys, with the goal of reaching the Settlement between the Debtor and related entities, and the United States. - 29.
 The Debtor operates in a heavily regulated industry while continuing to treat over 2,000 wounds daily.
-To achieve the Debtor's chapter 11 goals and maintain quality services to the Debtor's patients, the Debtor is required to, inter alia, maintain vendor relationships and manage 248 full-time and 36 part-time employees and contracts with 49 medical directors- all while engaging in critical negotiations with the United States and other key stakeholders.
-These highly complex tasks are essential to the Debtor's successful reorganization. - 29.
-The Case is less than four months old, and given the complexity of the issues to be resolved with the United States, the Debtor's progress to date supports the relief requested in this Motion.
+To achieve the Debtor's chapter 11 goals and maintain quality services to the Debtor's patients, the Debtor is required to, inter alia, maintain vendor relationships and manage 248 full-time and 36 part-time employees and contracts with 49 medical directors all while engaging in critical negotiations with the United States and other key stakeholders.
+These highly complex tasks are essential to the Debtor's successful reorganization. - 30.
+The Case is eight months old, and given the complexity of the issues to be resolved with the United States, the Debtor's progress to date supports the relief requested in this Motion.